lauriskuznecovs/next-js-jwt/backend/README.md

 };
 ```

-In case you dont have MongoDB installed locally, you can use docker image:
+In case you dont have MongoDB installed locally, you can use docker image

-- Pull image and run it for the first time
+Pull image and run it for the first time:
 ```
 docker run -it -p 27017-27019:27017-27019 --name mongodb mongo:4.0.4
 ```

-- Stop container
+Stop container:
 ```
 docker stop mongodb
 ```

-- Start container
+Start container:
 ```
 docker start mongodb
 ```